kamil467/kamileshoprepo/readme.md

 # EShopContainer
 This project is based Microsoft's eShopContainer solution.
-Test commit.
+Test Test commit.

 ###### Useful Links and Tools: